injectedfusion/hedera-gcs-setup/README.md

 This repository is provide an Ansible role to quickly stand up an open-source Hedera Mirror Node.
 > Note: This how-to tutorial meant to quickly get started and not to be used as an official representation by Hedera on what platform architecture must be used.

-Hedera's Google Storage Bucket is configured for [requester pays](https://cloud.google.com/storage/docs/requester-pays).
-Meaning that that mirror node operators will assume and accept the operational costs of reading and retrieving data records from the Hedera Network of your choice, either MainNet or TestNet.

 ## Getting Started

 These instructions will guide you on retrieving record streams from a Hedera Network via which are stored in Google Cloud storage buckets.